wkdu/server-config/recording/README.md

 * `wkdu` is a non-sudo user on the recordings server.
 SSH access is disabled for this user.
 * [Nginx](http://nginx.org/en/docs/http/ngx_http_autoindex_module.html) is installed so all computers can access recordings remotely by visiting recordings.wkdu.org.
 * [Netatalk](http://netatalk.sourceforge.net/) is configured to allow Apple computers (iMacs) at the station to connect directly to the recordings server via the Apple Filing Protocol (AFP).
+* Recordings are delayed 100 seconds after reboot to allow time for USB devices (AudioBox USB, and external hard drives) to properly mount.